H2-data/medicare_medications_data/README.md

 ### **Results and Observations:**

 Before we continue, I want to see if there is a relationship between average dosage cost and beneficiaries/claims.
-I'll use color-coded scatterplots to show the output between claims/beneficiaries and average dosage price
+I'll use scatterplots to show the output between claims/beneficiaries and average dosage price.

 <img width="1078" height="326" alt="image" src="https://github.com/user-attachments/assets/56e0dcfe-2ecb-48c9-85c6-95db9475aff2" />
 <br>